-It’s in the news and in my inbox every day.
-News about the Great Resignation, the Big Resignation or what some people are calling the Big Quit.
-But while many people in the US or elsewhere might be changing jobs leading to this so-called phenomenon, we’re not actually seeing it here.
-Australians are actually changing jobs LESS than before.
+It’s in the news and my inbox every day.
+News about the Great Resignation, the Big Resignation or what some people call the Big Quit.
+But while many people in the US or elsewhere might be changing jobs, leading to this so-called phenomenon, we’re not seeing it here.
+Australians are changing jobs LESS than before.

-The brains trust at the Australian Bureau of Statistics will even back me up on this one.
-Their data on job mobility shows that only 7.5% of employed people changed jobs, the lowest annual job mobility rate on record.1 In the professional, scientific and technical industry the ABS reported a reduction in the number of people changing jobs from 9.2% to 8.3%.
+The brain trust at the Australian Bureau of Statistics will even back me up.
+Their data on job mobility shows that only 7.5% of employed people changed jobs, the lowest annual job mobility rate on record.1 In the professional, scientific and technical industries, the ABS reported a reduction in the number of people changing jobs from 9.2% to 8.3%.

 Of course, this could change, but there are a few things worth considering about the ‘Great Resignation’ and then…I don’t want to talk about it anymore!